diarmuidoconnor/ict-2021/topic07/topic.md

-#  React: Improving app design.
+#  React Design and Routing.

-Continue the themes of patterns, hooks and routing.
+Continue the explanation of both routing/navigation and design patters.